-White settlers had been in the Skagit delta area since the mid-1860s.
+Non-Indians had been settling in the Skagit delta area since the mid-1860s.
 Nova Scotian Michael Sullivan and Sam Calhoun from New Brunswick and their large families had begun the monumental task of building dikes to claim rich new farmland from the marshy tangle of creeks and sloughs and protect it from high tides, and annual flooding.

 There was an enormous natural logjam near the mouth of the Skagit River, which prohibited upstream access and travel.
 Settlers were forced to locate homesteads in the dense timber along the river below the jam, and few did until the logjam was cleared in the late 1870s.
 La Conner had early success because it was below the jam and a major part of its downfall was the clearing of the Mt.
 Vernon "Big Bend" jam.

 Conner renamed the Swinomish Post Office and his new town site by combining Louisa’s initials with their surname to make a high-toned, French-sounding "LaConner."

 In 1873, James and George Gaches purchased Conner's store and with Conner and others started brokering produce growing on the flats.
 Planted heavily with oats for the horses of Seattle and California, Skagit Valley provided a major energy source of the day.
 La Conner began to thrive.